PHANTOM-Platform/Repository/demo_scripts/README.md

 ```

 ####   SCRIPT FOR THE CREATION OF A NEW DATABASE
-This script prepares the system for running the other scripts described below.
+This script prepares the system for running the users' scripts described below.
 This script creates the required structure at the database for storing the Metadata:

 ```bash